spuder/drone-laws/README.md

 #### Can drones video record me while I'm outside?

-- In most states, to film/photograph a person in a public place from a distance is completly legal.
-You can assume an expectation to privacy in a public venue.
-Responsible piolts do not fly within 25 meters of any person.
+- In most states, to film/photograph a person in a public place from a distance is completely legal.
+You can not assume an expectation to privacy in a public venue.
+Responsible pilots do not fly within 25 meters of any person.
 Most drones do not have optics with zoom capability.

 #### Can drones zoom in on me?

-- Most drones have fixed focus length lenses comparible to a 35mm or smart phone camera.
-Hobbyist drones can't cary the weight of a telephoto lens, and typically see compariable to what a human eyeball would see from the same distance.
+- Most drones have fixed focus length lenses comparable to a 35mm or smart phone camera.
+Hobbyist drones can't cary the weight of a telephoto lens, and typically see comparable to what a human eyeball would see from the same distance.

 #### Can I learn to fly?